 Don't miss one of the biggest and most magical Christmas events in Slovenia, which takes place in the wonderland of Postojna Cave.
 The mysterious underground world provides a dazzlingly beautiful backdrop created patiently by Mother Nature over millions of years.
-Year after year, more than 150 local actors performing alongside top musicians put on a wonderful Christmas performance far below the Earth's surface.
+Year after year, more than 100 local actors performing alongside top musicians put on a wonderful Christmas performance far below the Earth's surface.
 Sixteen biblical scenes are staged along a five-kilometre-long route illuminated by 2,100 coloured lights.
-A traditional Christmas market and a photographic exhibition, which take place at Postojna Cave at the same time, make the entire Postojna Cave Park come to life during the festive season.

 Postojna Cave and its Living Nativity make for one of the world's most fascinating Christmas experiences.
 The magical ninety minutes of discovering the fairytale-like subterranean world is an unforgettable experience for the whole family.

 Angelic Singing: Severa Gjurin, Urška Kastelic and Maja Keuc Amaya